-1. Retain the Agricultural Residential zoning designation and the agricultural uses permitted by the Unified Land Development Code.

-- Provide for zoning districts, which appropriately accommodate residential and/or agricultural uses consistent with the applicable Rural Residential future land use category; - 3.
+- Retain the Agricultural Residential zoning designation and the agricultural uses permitted by the Unified Land Development Code. - 2.
+Provide for zoning districts, which appropriately accommodate residential and/or agricultural uses consistent with the applicable Rural Residential future land use category; - 3.
 Provide assurances that agricultural uses shall be allowed in rural residential neighborhoods; - 4.
-Guarantee the keeping of livestock; - 5.
-Maintain specific regulations to restrict the types of nonresidential and nonagricultural uses allowed and promote the rural character through design, and provide for locational criteria, which will prohibit the scattering of such uses throughout the Rural Tier; - 6.
+Guarantee the keeping of livestock; - Maintain specific regulations to restrict the types of nonresidential and nonagricultural uses allowed and promote the rural character through design, and provide for locational criteria, which will prohibit the scattering of such uses throughout the Rural Tier; - 6.
 Provide limitations on the types and number of uses permitted by the conditional use process; - 7.
-Allow home occupation uses that will not degrade the rural character of the area; - 8.
-Include provisions for non-conforming agricultural uses consistent with this Plan, while not violating the Right-to-Farm Act: - Include provisions that restrict clear-cutting for residential purposes to encourage: preservation of open space and protection of native vegetation and tree canopy in front, rear and side yards: preservation of environmental systems, protection of wildlife and retention of the rural character of the Rural Tier. - 10.
+Allow home occupation uses that will not degrade the rural character of the area: - 8.
+Include provisions for non-conforming agricultural uses consistent with this Plan, while not violating the Right-to-Farm Act: - 9.
+Include provisions that restrict clear-cutting for residential purposes to encourage: preservation of open space and

+- protection of native vegetation and tree canopy in front, rear and side yards: preservation of environmental systems, protection of wildlife and retention of the rural character of the Rural Tier. - 10.
 Provide protection for Rural Residential areas in the Rural Tier from the impacts associated with commercial mining operations and excavation, such as, but not limited to, hauling activity, blasting, vibration, noise, dust, and glare. - 11.
 Provide for the enhancement and continuation of equestrian uses and facilities to support equestrian operations and events.

-iv.
+iii.
 OBJECTIVE 1.12 Indian Trails Grove Overlay (ITGO)

 General: The Purpose of the Overlay is to provide a transition from rural/suburban development and other uses to existing and future conservation areas, specifically the J.W.
 Corbett Wildlife Management Area and Everglades restoration programs and projects.
 The Overlay complements existing provisions in the Comprehensive Plan prohibiting the expansion of urban and suburban activities into conservation areas.
-It also seeks to achieve compatibility with the existing residential development pattern in the surrounding area while furthering remediation of the historic land use imbalance in that area through the additional nonresidential uses and residential support for other projects whose non-residential development is intended to do so.
+It achieves compatibility with the existing residential development pattern in the surrounding area while furthering remediation of the historic land use imbalance in that area through the additional nonresidential uses and residential support for other projects whose non-residential development is intended to do so.

-Objective: This Overlay encourages the appropriate transition between rural/suburban development, preservation and conservation areas while allowing for residential development at a density that is compatible with the surrounding area.
+Objective: This Overlay enables the appropriate transition between rural/suburban development, preservation and conservation areas while allowing for residential development at a density that is compatible with the surrounding area.
+The ITGO achieves compatibility with the existing residential development pattern in the surrounding area and remediates the historic land use imbalance in the central western communities and provides other benefits.

-Policy 1.12-a: The Indian Trails Grove Overlay is depicted on the Special Areas Planning Map LU 3.1, in the Map Series and consists of approximately 4,929 acres of land generally located approximately one (1) mile west of the intersection of Seminole Pratt Whitney Road and Orange Boulevard.
+Policy 1.12-a: The Indian Trails Grove Overlay is depicted on the Special Areas Planning Map LU 3.1, in the Map Series and consists of approximately 4,871 acres of land generally located approximately two (2) miles west of the intersection of Seminole Pratt Whitney Road and Orange Boulevard.

-Policy 1.12-b: The Rural Residential, 1 unit per 1.25 acres (RR-1.25) Future Land Use category shall be established to allow a compatible density with the existing rural residential lifestyle adjacent to the Indian Trails Grove Overlay.
-Any parcel of land in the RR-1.25 Future Land Use category shall be developed in accordance with the developments standards for RR-1.25 Planned Development District Planned Unit Development (RR-1.25 PDD's) found in the Unified Land Development Code.
+Policy 1.12-b: The Western Communities Residential Development (WCR) Future Land Use category shall be established to allow a compatible density with the existing rural residential lifestyle adjacent to the Indian Trails Grove Overlay.